bisq-network/bisq-website/_posts/2019-03-29-max-hillebrand-interview-privacy.md

 layout: post
 title: "Privacy Best Practices & Bisq: An Interview with Max Hillebrand"
 author: Ricardo Martinez
 excerpt: "Ricardo Martinez interviews Max Hillebrand of the World Crypto Network.
-They discuss privacy in general, privacy with respect to bitcoin, privacy with respect to Bisq, and more. <br><br>"
+They discuss privacy in general, privacy with respect to Bitcoin, privacy with respect to Bisq, and more. <br><br>"
 lang: en
 ---